Mcflan-7/P03_macgyver-labyrinth/README.md

 - Create a new directory with a name of your choosing
 - Run `python -m venv venv` to create a new virtual environement
 - Activate your virtual environement with `source venv/Scripts/activate` on windows and `source venv/bin/activate` on MacOS
+- Install the requirement with `pip install -r requirements.txt`
-- Launch the game using `python -m game_launcher.py`
+- Launch the game using `python -m game_launcher`

 That's all, have fun !